bryanthowell-tableau/tableau_tools/README.md

     replicate_workbooks_with_published_dses(o, d, wbs_to_replicate, o_wb_project, d_wb_project)

-#### 1.5.2 Workbook and Datasource Revisions (2.3+)
+#### 1.5.2 Workbook and Datasource Revisions
-Starting in API Version 2.3, revision history can be turned on for a site, allowing you to see the changes that are made to workbooks over time.
+If revision history is turned on for a site, allowing you to see the changes that are made to workbooks over time.
 Workbook and datasource revisions are identified by a number that counts up starting from 1.
 So if there has only ever been one publish action, there is only revision 1.

 The REST API does not have a method for "promote to current".
 This means to restore to a particular revision you have two options:
     1) Delete all revisions that come after the one you want to be the current published workbook or datasource